 Since studies have shown that 40% of weight lost is regained within one year and almost 100% of weight lost is regained within five years, retention is vital to a dieter’s overall success.
 The act of stepping on a scale seemed to strengthen the participants’ other fitness-related behavior, like food portioning and dietary control.

 Smart scales are fairly intuitive appliances, and they look almost identical to their analog counterparts.
 Despite the similar displays, though, smart scales give you a lot more than just your body weight.
 They’ll tell you anything from your body composition with muscle and body fat percentages to your body mass index, bone density and water percentage.
 Not all smart scales possess every one of those features, but even a few affordable models come with nearly all of them.

 Whereas a regular scale registers muscle gain as only an increase in your overall weight, a smart scale typically tracks the holistic makeup of your body.
 Smart scales can either be Bluetooth or Wifi enabled, and they track your progress by syncing up to your phone.
 While most of the larger brands come with their own apps that don’t play well with alternative software, lesser-known brands are often more compatible with the fitness app of your choosing.

-Smart scales to consider
+3 of the best smart scales to consider